ljaaskela/velk-platform/docs/render/materials.md

 ### How it works

 1. `create_shader_material` compiles the GLSL to `IShader` handles via `compile_shader()` and links them into a pipeline via `create_pipeline()`.
 If no vertex source is given, the registered default vertex shader is used
-2. The vertex shader SPIR-V is reflected to find fields in the `DrawData` struct after the standard 6 header fields (32 bytes)
+2. The fragment shader SPIR-V is reflected to find the material record: it locates the `VelkMaterials` block declared by `VELK_MATERIAL(T)`, follows its runtime array to the element struct `T`, and enumerates `T`'s fields (falls back to the vertex shader if the fragment declares no material block)
 3. For each discovered field, a dynamic property is created on the material's inputs object
 4. `input<T>("name")` returns a typed `Property<T>` accessor for the named parameter